The traditional scene in many homes is the daily quarrel and nagging about completing the child’s homework.

 That’s why when you say to your child “ Do you have homework?” you should put on the facial expression of a fun activity like playing together or having ice cream.

 Homework time should be fun for as long as you can convince your child it is fun, which is when he is old enough to unfortunately learn from his peers that it’s a problem for them.

-3. Elementary Stage:
+3. Elementary Stage

 This is the time when you make sure your help is not causing your child to be dependent on you.
 This is the stage when your child will learn to be responsible for his own actions and bear with its consequences.
 It is not at all advisable to correct your child’s homework so that he gets a full mark.
 This action will also mislead the teacher into a false assessment of the child’s level, which confuses the whole plan of teaching within the child’s developmental level.

-Believe me; it is much better for your child to lose a few marks at this early stage than later when he refuses your help or rejects it.
+It is much better for your child to lose a few marks at this early stage than later when he refuses your help or rejects it.

 At this age, you also focus on the ‘love of learning’ so, even if your child’s school is not teaching through real life activities and projects, then you should adopt this strategy at home.
 For example, inventing a game, song or activity for a boring lesson or going for a real life trip that is relevant to implement this harsh lesson.

 If you are going to be occasionally beside your child for coaching and skills acquiring, then make sure it’s a lovable and intimate time.
 Do this with hugs, kisses, hair patting and emotional support.
 These emotions will be automatically interpreted as a favorable experience of this homework time, which he will grow to love by association without knowing why.